sandboxorg/geteventstore.com/_posts/2013-02-18-projections-4-event-matching.md

 *It is important to remember that as of now $any cannot be under in conjunction with other filters.*

 $init: $init gets called before any other handler.
 The job of $init is to return the initial state that will be passed to the rest of your functions.
 In the intermission post this handler was used to set up initial state so the other handlers did not have to.
-The usage can also be seen in looking at the post from the <a href="http://geteventstore.com/blog/20130215/projections-3-using-state/">Projections 3</a>
+The usage can also be seen in looking at the post from the [Projections 3](/blog/20130215/projections-3-using-state).

 ```javascript
 fromStream('$stats-127.0.0.1:2113').